hellovoidworks/heard-app/database/populate_letters/README.md

 3. Edit the `.env` file with your Reddit API credentials and Supabase credentials.

+4. Configure user IDs in the script files (see "Configuring User IDs" section below).

 ### Reddit API Credentials

 To obtain Reddit API credentials: